TeriCampbell/TeriCampbell.GitHub.io/index.md

 ### AI Projects
 ---
 It is Saturday afternoon on the last day of spring break.
 Your teenaged son, Matt, had planned to get on top of SAT prep for the test that is only 4 weeks away, complete a college essay draft due for his English class a the end of the week that he has not even started, and prepare for upcoming AP exams that are on the tail of the SAT.
-You walk into his bedroom to find him scrolling on his phone and ask about his progress and are met with a blank stare and silence.
+You walk into his bedroom to find him scrolling on his phone and ask about his progress.
+You are met with a blank stare and silence.

 Matt needs help, and is not interested in getting it from his parents.